miceZipper/JWP/README.md

 Usage:
 1. Choose one of the available print methods.
    - Choose PDFbox if you got Windows.
 At lt least my tests worked.
 It uses the PDFbox library to print.
-   - Choose CUPS if PDFbox does not work.
+   - Choose CUPS if you got any other OS or PDFbox does not work.
 Its uses CUPS library.
    - Choose Filesystem if CUPS does not work.
 It uses the available CLI/terminal environment to run the printing utility.
 2. Choose the required printer or keep it default.
 3. Upload the file (PDF ONLY).
 If you see the correct application type under the uploading button - it means the file has been uploaded successfully.